NatronGitHub/openfx-io/README.md

 I can only advice you download the pre-built binaries from [Zeranoe](http://ffmpeg.zeranoe.com/builds/).
 You will need to download the Shared to have the dlls and the Dev to have the .lib files allowing you to link with the dlls.
 Note that on this website you can only get shared versions of the ffmpeg libraries.
+Only version 4.0 and onwards are supported.

 ### Boost